fluxcd/community/GOVERNANCE.md

 @fluxcd/dev <https://github.com/orgs/fluxcd/teams/dev>

+Note: Dev team members are scoped to one or more source code repositories, where they will be listed in a MAINTAINERS file in the root of that repo.
+How current Dev team members are allocated to which git repos may be decided by a Simple Majority of existing members listed in a git repo's MAINTAINERS file.
+In future, if more useful than relying on MAINTAINERS files, this team may explicitly split into separate dev-related teams, each scoped to one or more git repos.

 Scope and responsibilities:

-- shared Maintainers responsibilies, as well as
+- shared Maintainers responsibilies, as well as:
-- all technical decisions related to project software
+- all technical decisions related to project software, according to member's scoped git repos
-- administering, creating, archiving, and deleting source code repositories
-- release management
+- release management, according to member's scoped git repos

-In future, the scope and responsibilities of this team may be split into separate dev-related teams.
-But even if so, due to Flux componentized architecture, there should be no assumption of a 1:1 relationship between a source repository and a team.

 ### Security team